pbissonho/koin.dart/website/docs/reference/koin-core/start-koin.md

 });
 ```

 Once `startKoin` has been called, Koin will read all your modules & definitions.
-Koin is then ready for any `get()` or `by inject()` call to retrieve the needed instance.
+Koin is then ready for any `get()` call to retrieve the needed instance.

 Your Koin container can have several options: